Linkedin

 • Industrial water reuse

-In 2023, Ecopetrol reused and recirculated 19 million m3 of effluents resulting from the use of withdrawn water.
-The percentage of reuse, calculated as the relationship between the volume of reused-recirculated water and the total volume withdrawn was 46%, showing an increase of 2 percentual points concerning 2022, due to the identification and implementation of new recirculation initiatives, increasing reuse in the Downstream segment.
-In drilling activities, domestic and industrial wastewater is treated by tertiary treatments (reverse osmosis and demineralization) and then reused in the production of drilling mud, equipment washing, cooling water for pumps, and other industrial uses.
+In 2024, Ecopetrol reused and recirculated a total of 20,2 million m3 of effluents resulting from the use of withdrawn water.
+The percentage of reuse, calculated as the relationship between the volume of reused-recirculated water and the total volume withdrawn was 51,2%, representing an 11% increase compared to 2023.
+This improvement is primarily attributed to the identification and implementation of new recirculation initiatives, with a significant increase in reuse within the Downstream segment and in drilling activities.
+In these operations, domestic and industrial wastewater following tertiary treatments such as reverse osmosis and demineralization is reused in the formulation of drilling mud, equipment washing, pump cooling systems, and other industrial applications.

 • Produced water reuse

-In the Upstream processes, 133,8 million m3 of produced water were reused, which represents an increase of 17% compared to 2022, mainly caused by better performance in the reinjection of production water for recovery and/or pressure maintenance in the Rubiales, Castilla, Chichimene, and Apiay assets.
-The percentage of produced water reuse, calculated as the ratio between the volume of reused produced water and the total produced water generated, was 29%, 2 percentage points higher than in 2022.
+In the Upstream processes, 143,8 million m3 of produced water were reused, which represents an increase of 7% compared to 2023, mainly caused by better performance in the reinjection of production water for recovery and/or pressure maintenance in the Rubiales, Castilla, Chichimene, and Apiay assets.
+The percentage of produced water reuse, calculated as the ratio between the volume of reused produced water and the total produced water generated, was 29,5%.

 Effluent management